yunuskorkmaz/docs.tr-tr/docs/framework/windows-workflow-foundation/expressions.md

 }
 ```

- <span data-ttu-id="75e5e-119">Bu yeni aktivitesi aşağıdaki örnekte gösterildiği gibi üç değerden eklenen önceki bir iş akışı yazabilirsiniz.</span><span class="sxs-lookup"><span data-stu-id="75e5e-119">With this new activity you can rewrite the previous workflow that added three values as shown in the following example.</span></span>
+ <span data-ttu-id="609cb-119">Bu yeni etkinlik ile aşağıdaki örnekte gösterildiği gibi üç değerden eklenen önceki bir iş akışı yazabilirsiniz.</span><span class="sxs-lookup"><span data-stu-id="609cb-119">With this new activity you can rewrite the previous workflow that added three values as shown in the following example.</span></span>

 ```
 Variable<int> a = new Variable<int>("a", 1);